mathspp/mathspp/pages/02.blog/02.problems/p027-pile-of-coconuts/item.en.md

 # Solution

-The problem of determining the amount of coconuts that the sailors gathered can be tackled with a bit of modular arithmetics.
+The problem of determining the amount of coconuts that the sailors gathered can be tackled with a bit of modular arithmetic.

 Let us say that after all sailors fiddled with the pile, there were $x$ coconuts left.
 We will use $x$ to write an expression for the number of coconuts originally available,